Sign Up

 Objectives

-5. Explain the difference between a PICC and a midline catheter.
+2. Outline the differences between a PICC and a midline catheter.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.